cronvel/async-kit/bdd-spec.md

 } ) ;
 ```

-<a name="async-logic-nested-asyncor-and-asyncand-in-asyncif"></a>
+<a name="async-conditionnal-nested-asyncor-and-asyncand-in-asyncif"></a>
 ## nested async.or() and async.and() in async.if()
-should evaluate async ( truthly || falsy ) && truthly to true, and run first and third jobs.
+should evaluate async ( truthy || falsy ) && truthy to true, and run first and third jobs.

 ```js
 var stats = createStats( 3 ) ;